ranemASFOURA/Leader_Election_Zook_Spring/README.md

 # Leader Election with ZooKeeper

 This project demonstrates leader election using Apache ZooKeeper and Spring Boot.
-It uses the Curator framework to interact with ZooKeeper for distributed coordination among multiple services.

 ## **Features**
 - Elects one service as the leader.